 Understanding the structure of domain names and URLs is a fundamental building block of SEO.
 Over the years, Google and Bing have come a long way in handling the challenges of a growing number of pages available for indexing.
-The basic rule of SEO URLs is to make it easy for the searching human to understand the page content, and in doing so you make it easier for the search engine itself.
+The basic rule of SEO URLs is to make it easy for the searching human to understand the page content, and in doing so you make it easier for the search engine itself to understand your website.

 What is a URL and why do we use it?

 URL is known to most of the world as your website address.
-The Uniform Resource Locator (URL) without getting too technical is the NAME given to the web address (IP Address) and folder location of your website files.
+The Uniform Resource Locator (URL), without getting too technical, is the NAME given to the web address (IP Address) and folder location of your website files on a webserver.
 The NAME of your site can point to anywhere on the web (webserver), with permission.

 A web server (computer) is given a physical location or IP Address.
-This IP address tends to look like this: 220.127.116.11.
+This IP address tends to look like this: 188.8.131.52.
 This is not unlike a street address of a home or business. ### Lincoln Ave, Denver, CO 80112.
-If SeeMe Media, our company, was located at this address, would you not just call it SeeMe Media?
-That is exactly what it is like to have a URL name point to a server.
+If SeeMe Media, our company, was located at this address, you would just call the building at that address SeeMe Media.
+That is exactly what it is like to have a URL name point to a server address.

-If SeeMe Media were to move its physical address from one address to another, we would still call that business SeeMe Media, even at the new address.
+If SeeMe Media were to move its physical address from one address to another, we would still call the business SeeMe Media, even at the new address.
 So, if we were to change where we point our URL (CNAME) from one server to another, the IP Address would change but not the URL, and people would still be able to find us through the URL.

 URL also refers to the entire URL to a web page and not just your domain.
 The following are examples of URLs.

 Focus your similar content on one domain.
-Pick either a URL with www or not, but whatever you do stick with it.
-All of the links within your site, and of those coming to your site from backlinks should point to 1 domain to get the best domain authority results.
+Pick either a URL with www or not, but whatever you do stick with your decision.
+All of the links within your site, and of those coming to your site from backlinks, should point to 1 version of your domain to get the best domain authority results.

 The more readable by human beings, the better

-If you did a search for “why does mom always sit in the front seat?”, and the results came up with google with these two URLs available to click on which of the following URL’s would you visit first?
+If you did a search for “why does mom always sit in the front seat?”, and the results came up with Google with these two URLs available to click on, which of the following URLs would you visit first?

-Both of these links go to the same page, but one is more people friendly than the other.
-This is valuable in emails, social media links and other places you want to share pages on the web with others.
+Both of these links go to the same page, but one is more people-friendly than the other.
+Human readable links are very valuable in emails, social media links, and other places you want to share pages on the web with others.

-The ability for humans to read and pass on URLs makes them better for search engines.
+The ability for humans to read and pass on URLs makes them better for users and therefore search engines.
 There are needs today however for pages to use advanced user and data signals in URLs.
-These tracking codes are appended to the base URLs you make and may make URL’s harder read but if you can get your basic information into the URL before this tracking information you are still passing along good information to your human visitors.
+These tracking codes are appended to the base URLs you make and may make URL’s harder read.
+If you can get your basic information into the URL before this tracking information you are still using best practice for passing along good information to your human visitors.

 Shorter URLs are generally preferable.
-Anything under 60 characters is really no big deal, but if you are pushing up to 100+ characters for pages you want found, you have a good opportunity to improve your SERP rankings by rewriting those URLs to make them more human-readable.
+Anything under 60 characters is really no big deal, but if you are pushing up to 100+ characters for the pages you want to be found, you have a good opportunity to improve your SERP rankings by rewriting those URLs to make them more human-readable.
 This really has nothing to do with search engines.
 They can handle any size URL, and most any combination of characters.
 Shorter URLs are helpful for your visitors.
-They are easier to copy and paste and to share on social media.
-Also, shorter URLs are visible in the search results and can help you get more clicks.
+They are easier to copy and paste and to share.
+When they are shared, those seeing the URLs are more likely to click on links that seem more readable.

 Match URLs to titles

-Matching your URL to your titles helps human searchers to get an idea of what your site has in store for them.
+Matching your URL to your page titles helps human searchers to get an idea of what your site has in store for them.
 They don’t have to be identical but close.
 Also, this is not a set rule.
 When possible to do this, it is a good idea, but if titles are just too long, shortening them can be good.
-The goal here is to set an expectation and the other is to fulfill that expectation when they get to your page.
+The goal here is to set an expectation with the site visit and to fulfill that expectation when they get to your page.

 If your title/headline includes stop words (and, or, but, of, the, a, etc.), it’s not critical to put them in the URL.
 You don’t have to leave them out, either, but it can sometimes help to make a URL shorter and more readable in some sharing contexts.

-Using hyphens and underscores are preferable to the space in URLs.
-Most CMSs will turn a space into the %20 code, and will make it harder to read your URL.
-Most CMSs, when you are creating your Page Title or URL, will now convert your URL with spaces into one with hyphens automatically.
-This is another one about readability for the searcher.
+Using hyphens and underscores are preferable to replace a space in URLs.
+Most CMSs will turn a space into the "%20" ascii code and will make it harder to read your URL.
+When you are creating your Page Title or URL, most CMSs will now convert your title text into a URL with hyphens automatically.

-Using keywords in your URL make it easier for the human eyes that see your URL on Social Media or in an email to understand what you are linking them to.
+Using focus keywords in your URL makes it easier for the human eyes, that see your URL on Social Media or in an email, to understand what you are linking them to.
 Many URLs are copied and pasted by users when shared as well.
-Giving people piece of mind that what you are linking them to, through keyword usage in the URL, will make your site more reliable.
+Giving people peace-of-mind that what you are linking them to, through keyword usage in the URL, will make your site links more reliable to the user.

-Caution here; don’t keyword stuff these URLs.
+Caution here; don’t keyword stuff your URLs.
 People and search engines are smart enough to figure out when you are just stuffing repetitive keywords into a URL.
 If you would notice it, so will someone else.
-Use your best judgement here for better results.
+Use your best judgment here for better results.
 If you are trying to game the system, the system is smart enough to know that.
 Just don't do it.

 But Could have done the same with:

 Which is easier for the user?
 Remember this is all about making things easier for the human searcher.
-When things are easy for the human searcher, you are rewarded with clicks.
+When things are easy for human searchers, you are rewarded in the SERP.
 There is no requirement here, you can leave the long URLs, but use your best judgment to make it easy on your searchers.